 - A penalty shall be assessed if dog license is not secured on or before January 31st, or within 30 days after the dog becomes 3 months of age, or is brought from outside the state.
 ORC 955.01

 - Certificates or registration and registration tags shall be valid only during the CALENDAR year in which they are issued and during the first thirty-one (31) days of the following calendar year.
 ORC 955.09

 A kennel license can only be obtained from the Auditor’s Office at the County Administration Building, 451 W. Third Street.
-Those who purchase a kennel license must also have or purchase a Vendor’s License for the intent to sell breeding stock or have a hunting license.
-Kennel licenses cost $100 for 2017, which includes 5 tags.
+Those who purchase a kennel license must also have or purchase a Vendor’s License for the intent to sell breeding stock or have a current hunting license.
+Kennel licenses cost $100 for 2023, which includes 5 tags.
 Additional kennel tags cost $1.00 each.